-1. Self-Betrayal: An act contrary to what you want, and instead do what you think you should, is called an act of self-betrayal.
+1. Self-Betrayal is an act contrary to what you want, and instead you do what you think you should.
+This is an act of self-betrayal.
 How, with whom, and when have you done this or still do this?

 2. When I betray myself, I begin to see the world in a way that justifies my self-betrayal.
 Share an example.
 Describe an example of a blind spot you've discovered in yourself or another person.
-Example: Bud agreed to go to San Francisco but ignored his feelings.
+Example: Bud agreed to go to San Francisco but ignored his feelings or deciding with them in mind.